Ted6828/Pi-Approximation/README.md

 ## Usage

-Simply call the function with a specified amount to recur, higher the amount higher the precision .
+Simply call the functions with a specified amount to recur, higher the amount higher the precision.
+For the Monte Carlo methord you need to import random but the Nilakantha Series doesn't require anything
 ```python
 print("Pi using Nilakantha Series:", piCalc(500000))
 ```